A Traveler's Guide Without Air Travel

 Restaurants, bars, and taxis

-For all our trips, gratuities are included in the group meals included in your package; however, wine service is at your discretion.
+On all our tours, gratuities are included in the group meals covered by your package; however, wine service is at your discretion.

 In restaurants, bars, and taxis, each destination has its own customs and practices regarding tipping.
-Ask your guide at your destination for more information.
+Ask your guide for advice once you arrive.

 Guides and Driver

-Tips for guides and, if applicable, drivers are not included in the price of the packages.
-Although the amount of the tip is left to the discretion of the traveler, it is customary to leave one.
-Generally, $5 to $10 per day, per person, is paid to the Vélo Québec Voyages guide, who performs all the tasks involved in running the trip: transporting luggage from one hotel to another, providing mechanical and medical support, planning the itinerary, booking hotels, planning meals, etc.
+Tips for the guides and, if applicable, the driver are not included in the package price.
+Although the amount of the tip is left to the traveler’s discretion, it is customary to leave one.
+Generally, $5 to $10 per day, per person, is given to the Vélo Québec Voyages guide, who handles all aspects of the trip: transporting luggage from one hotel to another, providing support (mechanical and medical), managing the itinerary, arranging accommodations, planning meals, etc.

-For trips that also include a local guide and a driver for bus transfers within the itinerary, it is suggested that the tip be divided among the various participants.
+For trips that also include a local guide and a driver for bus transfers along the route, it is recommended that you divide the tip among the various staff members.

 Other useful links